hcoco1/hcoco1-blog/_posts/2023-10-07-Phase-5-Final-Project-Blog.markdown

 }

 export default App;

 ```

-All components wrapped inside the <ProtectedRoute></ProtectedRoute> will be available only after the user login.
-The components <UserDetails />, <UserOrders />, <OrderDetail />, and <ProductDetail /> require authentication to access them.
+All components wrapped inside the ProtectedRoute will be available only after the user login.
+The components UserDetails, UserOrders, OrderDetail, and ProductDetail require authentication to access them.

 Once the routes are protected, we can use it with a conditional rendering in the navbar to achieve a fancy result.(<a href="https://www.w3schools.com/react/react_conditional_rendering.asp" target="_blank">React Conditional Rendering</a>)